 This blog entry discusses severance damages caused by alterations in shape.

 Alterations in the shape can lessen the value of remainder property, causing compensable severance damages under Florida eminent domain law.
 Florida Eminent Domain Practice and Procedure §11.8 (2012) (listing change in shape as the basis for a severance damage claim in Florida).

 A classic example of severance damages caused by an alteration in shape arises when a square or rectangular piece of property becomes a triangle due to an eminent domain taking of a portion, but not all, of a piece of property.

-Professional real estate appraisers working with the Florida eminent domain law firm of Fixel & Willis have studied many examples of properties that have undergone alterations of all shapes and sizes and have determined that triangulated pieces of property often sell for less than otherwise comparable properties that are squares or rectangles.
-Armed with this evidence, Fixel & Willis’s attorneys have negotiated many significant settlements that provide severance damages to property owners whose property becomes trinagulated because of an eminent domain taking.
+Professional real estate appraisers working with the Florida eminent domain law firm of the Fixel Law Firm have studied many examples of properties that have undergone alterations of all shapes and sizes and have determined that triangulated pieces of property often sell for less than otherwise comparable properties that are squares or rectangles.
+Armed with this evidence, the Fixel Law Firm’s attorneys have negotiated many significant settlements that provide severance damages to property owners whose property becomes trinagulated because of an eminent domain taking.

-If you have a question or concern regarding whether the taking of a part of your property may cause severance damages to remainder property or if you have any other questions regarding Florida eminent domain law, please contact Fixel & Willis’s firm administrator, Susie Harris, by email at firstname.lastname@example.org, or toll free at 1-800-848-7535.
+If you have a question or concern regarding whether the taking of a part of your property may cause severance damages to remainder property or if you have any other questions regarding Florida eminent domain law, please contact the Fixel Law Firm’s please contact the Fixel Law Firm’s partner, William Fixel, by e-mail at firstname.lastname@example.org or by telephone toll-free at 1-800-848-7535.